View the original recipe via:

 Tip: You can use two large spoons instead if you don't have an ice cream serving spoon handy.

-HEAT the milk until it's lukewarm.
-DISSOLVE the yeast in lukewarm milk, add sugar.
+Heat the milk until it's lukewarm.
+Dissolve the yeast in lukewarm milk, add sugar.
 The sugar gives energy to the bacteria in the yeast, so mix well.
 When the mixture starts to foam, sieve flour trough the mixture.

-WHISK one egg trough the dough until smooth and cover with cling film or a clean kitchen towel and place it in a warm spot for 30 - 34 minutes.
+Whisk one egg trough the dough until smooth and cover with cling film or a clean kitchen towel and place it in a warm spot for 30 - 34 minutes.

-HEAT UP 3 litres of vegetable oil in a Dutch oven or any other large pan.
+Heat 3 litres of vegetable oil in a Dutch oven or any other large pan.
 The oil is hot enough when you test it with a small piece of paper kitchen towel.
 If bubbles are showing, it's hot enough.

 Otherwise, wait a bit and test again, these Dutch doughnuts will be very soggy and full of grease when baked using a low temperature.
 So make extra sure to check the oil.

-If you like you can MIX IN the currants, raisins or finely diced apple to half of all of the batter.
-SCOOP out one tablespoon worth of dough from the bowl using an ice cream serving spoon or two large spoons.
+If you like you can mix in the currants, raisins or finely diced apple to half of all of the batter.
+Scoop out one tablespoon worth of dough from the bowl using an ice cream serving spoon or two large spoons.